arinceskicioglu/arinc/README.md

 - transfer budgets of each team

+#Problems
+A potential bias arises when a strong team (Team A) is eliminated early, for instance in the Round of 16, simply because they faced the tournament winner.
+Although the champion is theoretically the strongest opponent, our current scoring system penalizes Team A for this early exit.
+Consequently, Team A is underrated; their true performance quality may be much higher than their final ranking suggests.

 # Questions
 - How many teams do each country have in champions league and how many of them were able to? which country is the most successful?
 - Was the winner team always the best in group stage?